 The main attraction, the Fruit Loop, provides over 35 miles of country roads to meander and endless fruit stands to sample.
-Since the best tasting cherries are too fragile to ship, sample different cherry varieties.
+Since the best tasting cherries are too fragile to ship long distances, sample different cherry varieties.
 The cherry stands offer more so find stone fruit along with baked goods.

-Not to be outdone by fruit, the flowers, especially lavender, is a heavenly excursion.
+Not to be outdone by fruit, the flower farms, especially lavender, are a heavenly excursion.
 So stop at Hood River Lavender Farms to harvest an armful of bouquets.

-For families wanting to learn, stop by the Columbia Gorge Discovery Center for more about the area’s history, located 5000 Discovery Dr. in The Dalles.
+For families wanting to learn about the area, stop by the Columbia Gorge Discovery Center for more about the area’s history, located 5000 Discovery Dr. in The Dalles.

 Mount Hood features six different ski resorts though Timberline is the only resort to run lifts season-to-season for summer skiing and boarding.
 For avid skiers and snowboarders, summer skiing at Timberline offers a bucket list ski destination.